 - 1. Change his or her own compensation and benefits. - 2.
-Promise or imply permanent or guaranteed employment. - 3.
-Establish current compensation and benefits for skills employed that deviate substantially- from the geographic or professional market within similar Christian organizations. - 4.
+Promise or imply permanent or guaranteed employment.

+- Establish current compensation and benefits for skills employed that deviate substantially from the geographic or professional market within similar Christian organizations. - 4.
 Create binding compensation obligations beyond what is required by employment law.
 The purpose of this clause is to protect the Board if it were ever faced with severe financial cutbacks or liquidation, requiring the termination of some or all employment contracts.

-NOTE: Policy 2.2.4 does not apply to the Pension and Insurance Board, and the Atlantic Baptist Mission Board because the compensation and benefits of the Convention Senior Staff and the Support Staff, who work with these Boards, are not set by the Boards but by the Executive Minister.
+NOTE: Policy 2.2.4 does not apply to the Pension and Benefits Board (2021), and the Atlantic Baptist Mission Board because the compensation and benefits of the Canadian Baptists of Atlantic Canada (2021) Senior Staff and the Support Staff, who work with these Boards, are not set by the Boards but by the Executive Minister.
 Therefore, the issues covered in this policy are covered by Executive Limitations Policy 2.1.4.